If you’re curious about studying in Sweden next autumn but don’t know where to start, look no further: here’s your guide to the process.

 Keep in mind you will need to send in your programme application by the 15 January deadline.

 7. Hold your thumbs!

 Håll tummarna is the Swedish way of saying cross your fingers!
-If you apply by the 15 January deadline, you’ll receive your notification of selection results in late March 2018.
+If you apply by the 15 January deadline, you’ll receive your notification of selection results in April 2018.
 Then comes the fun part: accepting your offer, getting ready and moving to Sweden!